-The Sustainability and Risk teams screen and monitor the Sub-Investment Managers' portfolios to ensure compliance with BMS's and the Sub-Investment Managers' respective RI Policies, and violations, if any, are reported to BMS 's investment team and Board of directors, as well as to the relevant Sub-Investment Manager's Board of directors.
-The Sustainability team also engages with the Sub-Investment Managers on violations and other sustainability related risks and opportunities and may for example suggest action plans or reduction of exposure.
+The Sustainability and Risk teams screen and monitor the investment teams' portfolios to ensure compliance with BMS's and the investment team's respective RI Policy, and violations, if any, are reported to BMS and its Board of directors, as well as to the relevant investment team and a relevant Board of directors, or similar function.
+The Sustainability team also engages with the investment teams on violations and other sustainability related risks and opportunities and may for example suggest action plans or reduction of exposure.